If you cannot find an answer to your question here, contact us directly and our staff will be more than happy to provide you with an answer.

 What are my responsibilities?

 Primarily, your responsibilities are to provide a safe work environment in which the students can work and learn.
-For a full breakdown of employer responsibilities, please see the Work Experience Employer Responsibilities document (PDF) or contact Motive Action's Employer Relations representative to discuss in detail.
+For a full breakdown of employer responsibilities, please see the Work Experience Employer Responsibilities document (page 4 of PDF) or contact Motive Action's Employer Relations representative to discuss in detail.

 What does it cost?